 A hard or electronic copy of this risk management program should be distributed to each administrator and staff member prior to the start of every season.
 Each should acknowledge in writing (wet or electronic signature) that they have received and carefully reviewed the entire program.
 The league should maintain documentation on an annual basis of the risk management plan that was distributed as well as the administrator and staff acknowledgements.

 THIS SAMPLE ABUSE / MOLESTATION RISK MANAGEMENT PROGRAM IS MEANT TO PROVIDE GENERAL INFORMATION ON SPORTS RISK MANAGEMENT AND IS NOT ALL ENCOMPASSING.
+THIS SAMPLE PLAN MAY CONTAIN INCORRECT INFORMATION AND MAY OMIT CRITICAL INFORMATION.
 NO SPECIFIC ADVICE IS BEING PROVIDED FOR ANY LEAGUE.
 EACH LEAGUE SHOULD CUSTOMIZE ITS OWN RISK MANAGEMENT PROGRAM BASED ON ITS OWN UNIQUE RISKS AND NEEDS AND SHOULD REVIEW AND UPDATE ON A CONTINUAL BASIS.
 OTHER RISK MANAGEMENT SOURCES AND EXPERTS SHOULD BE REFERENCED.